Roses: Selecting and Planting

 The hole should be large enough to permit full spread of the roots without touching the edges of the hole.
 The planting holes should be at least 12 to 16 inches deep and 18 to 20 inches wide (Figure 1).
 Larger holes will be beneficial.

 Depth of planting

 Modern hybrid roses are budded on special rootstocks.
 The point where the top and roots come together, known as the bud union, forms a "knuckle."
-If this union is injured by cold weather, the entire top may die and the roots will produce a "different" or undesirable plant.
+If this union is injured by cold weather, the entire top may die and the roots will produce a "different" and often undesirable plant.
+The rootstocks of a grafted rose are selected for their hardiness and not for their ornamental appeal.
 In southeast Missouri, plant roses so that this union is slightly below the soil level.
 In northern Missouri, this union should be 2 inches below soil level.
 Make the hole deep enough for proper positioning of the bud union without crowding roots.